Home page Weekly Schedule Study Aids Blackboard Charlie's History Writing Center Official Websites

 Please note that an excellent resource for finding information and articles about your topic is the Proquest database, which you can access from home.

-• Go to the Loudoun campus library web page
+• Go to either the Loudoun campus library web page or the NVCC libraries page

 Please consult Charlie's History Writing Center for specific information on the writing requirements of this course.

-The assignment should be sent by e-mail following the general directions for Using Email.
+Your assignment should be sent to your course instructor following the directions for submitting assignments.

 The current events paper is worth a maximum of 100 points.